 Public.com offer valid for U.S. residents 18+ and subject to account approval.
 There may be other fees associated with trading.
 See Public.com/disclosures/.

 Robinhood vs. Public.com Overview

-- Both Robinhood and Public.com offer similar options for commission-free trades of stocks and ETFs.
+- Both Robinhood and Public.com offer similar options for commission-free trades of stocks, ETFs, and cryptocurrency.

 - Both also allow an individual investor to get started with as little as $1.
 You can buy fractional shares of stocks and ETFs on either platform.

-- Robinhood stands out by allowing users to trade options and cryptocurrency.
+- Robinhood stands out by allowing users to trade options.

 - Public.com stands out by offering a wide range of social features that enable investors to connect with and learn from others in the community.

 - Public.com also stands out in terms of transparency and watching out for users’ best interests by not participating in payment for order flow (PFOF).

 - Robinhood halted trading of GameStop and other volatile stocks, while Public.com did not restrict its users.